Waldenström macroglobulinaemia (also known as lymphoplasmacytic lymphoma)

 Everyone has their own way of dealing with their illness and the different emotions they experience.
 You may find it helpful totalk with family and friends or your doctor or nurse.

 You can also contact our cancer support specialists, or the organisations listed below, for more information and support.

 WMUK is a UK-based charity that aims to bring WM patients, carers, specialist doctors and nurses closer together, and to lobby for the latest and best treatments for WM.

 The International Waldenström’s Macroglobulinemia Foundation (IWMF) is an international support group for people with WM.

 The Lymphoma Association gives emotional support, advice and information on all aspects of non-Hodgkin lymphoma.
 It has a national network of people with lymphoma and local groups.

 Leukaemia & Lymphoma Research provides written information on WM.

 This section has been compiled using information from a number of reliable sources, including:

-Lee, et al. Wintrobe’s Clinical Hematology.
+Greer, et al. Wintrobe’s Clinical Hematology.
 12th edition.
 2009.
 Lippincott Williams and Wilkins.

 With thanks to Dr Shirley D'Sa, Consultant Haematologist, and the people affected by cancer who reviewed this edition.